 On campus, each department is represented in the Academic Senate.
 The Academic Senate President represents the college faculty on the Chancellor's Consultation Council.
 Statewide, the Academic Senate for the California Community Colleges in California is a dynamic organization that has taken the leadership in many areas, such as articulation, matriculation, student competency requirements, and other issues raised at its statewide meetings.
-They meet the 2nd and 4th Monday of every month.
+They meet the 2nd and 4th Monday of every month at 2 P.M.
+(See schedule here.)
+Agendas, support documents and approved minutes will be posted on BoardDocs, which is publicly available.

-The Classified Senate of Oxnard College represents all classified employees.
-It deals with concerns other than negotiable items.
-The executive board, which includes a president, first vice president, second vice president, secretary and treasurer, meets quarterly.
+The Classified Senate of Oxnard College represents all classified employees including classified supervisors and confidential classified in matters outside the scope of collective bargaining.
+The Classified Senate consults collegially through the participatory governance process in academic and professional matters as outlined under the classified 9+1.
+The executive board, which includes a president, first vice president, second vice president, secretary and treasurer, meets the second and fourth Tuesday of each month.

 Other groups deal with employee concerns that relate to hours, wages and working conditions.
 The faculty is represented by the Ventura County Federation of College Teachers, AFT Local 1828, AFL-CIO.
 Classified employees are represented by the Service Employees International Union (SEIU), Local 99, AFL-CIO.